wso2/docs-is/en/docs/guides/workflows/overview.md

 ## Sample use case

-Consider a company where new employees are added to the system by HR team but only after it goes through an approval process.
+Consider a company where new employees are created by HR team but will be added to the system only after it goes through an approval process.

-For example, a senior HR manager has to approve new user additions.
+A senior HR manager has to approve new user additions.
 Once this is done, the users can log in to the system and continue their work.
-The following pre-requisites are necessary to implement this sample use case:

 ![sample-for-workflow]({{base_path}}/assets/img/guides/workflows/sample-for-workflow.png)